tmerel/PTMoreR/README.md

 # PTMoreR<img src="PTMoreR_Logo.png" align="right" height="200" width="200"/>
-PTMoreR enables a motif-centric proteomic mapping and annotation of post-translational modifications across mammalian species
+PTMoreR-enabled cross-species PTM mapping and comparative phosphoproteomics across mammals

 ## Brief Description
 **<font size='5'> PTMoreR </font>** (**P**ost-**t**ranslational **m**odification **or**tholog align**er**) is a web-based and stand-alone tool for PTM researchers and proteomics society.
 PTMoreR is not merely a phosphosite BLAST tool; instead, it considers the surrounding amino acid sequence of PTM sites during BLAST, enabling a motif-centric analysis across species.
 Additionally, PTMoreR supports a swift site-specific functional enrichment and network analysis benefiting from the well-characterized human PTM proteomic datasets.
 This software (online version) is available here: [https://yslproteomics.shinyapps.io/PTMoreR](https://yslproteomics.shinyapps.io/PTMoreR). **Please note**: If the data are too large, we recommend users to intall this tool locally.
 Local installation can be found below.